chrisjm/scavenger-hunt/DEPLOYMENT.md

 - [ ] Firewall configured
 - [ ] Backups scheduled

-Your Christmas Scavenger Hunt should now be live! 🎄✨
+Your Holiday Scavenger Hunt should now be live! 🎄✨